Have No Fear: The Men’s Health Cheat Sheet is Here

 Attention all men: Have you had your annual checkup?
 Be honest.
 When was your last preventive health screening?

 If these questions have you stumped, it’s time to make an appointment.
-Stats show 33.1 percent of adult males age 20 and over are living with high blood pressure (hypertension).
+Stats show men (47%) have a greater percentage of high blood pressure than women (43%).
 It’s a serious condition that’s often linked to heart disease—the No. 1 cause of death in the U.S.

 The second biggest threat to men’s health is cancer.
 Like heart disease, it can be a silent but deadly killer.
 The most common forms affect the skin, prostate, lungs, colon and rectum.
 It’s normal to be scared or even intimidated by these illnesses.
 But remember: The best defense is a good offense.
 And this is a game you can’t afford to lose.